vocdoni/docs/docs/architecture/components.md

 # Component Overview

+The voting ecosystem is built on top of three kind of components:
+- Decentralized blockchains
+- Decentralized file storage
+- Private services

+They serve different purposes and they enable to have the following components.

 ### Smart Contracts

-Voting ecosystems will need to interact with two different Smart Contracts on the Blockchain:
+Smart contracts are a piece of immutable code running on a decentralized blockchain.
+Transactions sent to them run in a trustless fashion and serve as the permanent source of trust from the perspective of Vocdoni.

+General purpose blockchains are slow and hard to scale, so they are only used to signal and declare parameters of organizations and governance processes.
+The following contracts are used:

-* **Entity Resolver**
+* **ENS Resolver**
-    * Decentralized registry of entities and their corresponding metadata
+	* Simmilarly to DNS Text Records, the ENS Resolver is used as a global key-value store for entities
+    * Organizations can declare the origin to their metadata, among other values
-* **Voting Process**
+* **Process**
-    * Registry of voting processes created by the entities defined above
+    * Global registry of governance processes created by entities
+	* Defines the parameters of all processes available
+* **Namespace**
+	* Global registry to parameterize the different voting blockchains available
+	* Each namespace defines the validators, oracles and settings of a certain Vochain

 ##### Entity Metadata

-An Entity is an aggregate of data living on the Entity Resolver smart contract and on Swarm/IPFS.
+An Entity is an aggregate of data living on the Entity Resolver smart contract and on IPFS.

 For a complete explanation, read the [Entity section](/architecture/components/entity).

 ##### Process Metadata

-A Voting Process is also an aggregate of data living on the Voting Process smart contract and on Swarm/IPFS.
+A Voting Process is also an aggregate of data living on the Voting Process smart contract and on IPFS.

 For a complete explanation, read the [Voting Process section](/architecture/components/process).

 ### Vochain Miner

-The Vochain miner/validator is a trusted component able to generate new blocks of the voting blockchain.
+The Vochain miner/validator is a node of the PoA voting blockchain.
+It can generate new blocks and validate the blocks proposed by other miners.
 At least four nodes of this kind are required.

-The validator public keys are stored in the Voting smart contract.
+The validator public keys are defined in the Namespace smart contract.

-### Vochain Oracle
+### Oracle

-The Vochain oracle(s) is a trusted component who is able to modify some parameters of the Vochain (such as the validator public keys), add new voting processes or cancel an existing one via a set of special transactions.
-The Oracle must be a neutral component with the only aim of take the information from the Ethereum voting contract and add it to the Vochain Blockchain.

-The oracle public keys are stored in the Voting smart contract.
+An oracle is a trustless component that can relay Ethereum transactions (process creation or status update) and signal events within the own Vochain (ended process).

+On the Ethereum side, it can also compute the results and submit them to the process smart contract, along with a ZK Rollup.

+Oracles are a neutral and their role effectively allows for a Layer 2 governance that eventually triggers binding results on the Layer 1.

 ### Gateway

-Gateways provide an entry point to reach decentralized services like Census Services, Ethereum, IPFS, voting blockchain and more, using HTTP(s) WebSockets.
+Gateways provide an entry point to decentralized services like Ethereum, IPFS, the Vochain and more, using HTTP or WebSockets.

-Gateways are neutral and they only aim is to provide access to the APP clients.
-Anyone can add a Gateway to the network.
+Gateways are neutral and their goal is to provide P2P access to web and app clients.
+Anyone can start a Gateway and expand the network.

 ### Census Service

 A server handling the public census of an Entity.
-It stores Merkle trees with user claims, it allows an Entity to trigger updates (using asymmetric key signature authentication) and allows clients to ask for data on a particular Merkle tree.
+It stores Merkle trees with user claims, it allows entities to trigger updates (using asymmetric key signature authentication) and allows clients to ask for data on a particular Merkle tree.

-The Census Service is a critical piece of the overall platform, so its real IP/location should be hidden as much as possible.
-Ideally, it should only be reachable through the P2P messaging protocol.

-Census Service's have to be started with a predefined Entity Resolver instance address, as well as an Entity Address so they know what configuration they need to apply.

-### Client app
+### Mobile client

-A mobile APP able to generate and store a cryptographic user identity and interact with the Gateways to participate in the Vocdoni ecosystem.
+A mobile App that generates and manages cryptographic self-sovereign identities.
+It interacts with network Gateways to participate in the Vocdoni ecosystem.

+It allows to visit entities, browse their content, see governance processes, cast votes and see the results.

-## Entity Manager
+## Manager

-A private service providing the Entity administrators a website to manage voting processes on the blockchain.
-The service does not interact with any kind of users, it only needs to relay transactions to the blockchain.

-### Census Registry

-A custom website provided by the Entity typically used to validate a user before adding him/her to a Census.
-This website is loaded on a webview from the client app, once the user decides to register to an Entity.
-The required steps to pass a validation are dependent on every Entity and need a custom integration.

-Vocdoni will provide a very basic census registry which can be used by any entity (as an example or in production).

-### Census Manager
+A private service providing organizations with a UI to manage their community and public content.
+This includes a news feed, voting processes, assemblies, events, etc.

-A private server allowing Entity administrators to manage the attributes (age, payment status, etc.) of users registered to it.
-Data from this service typically lives on a private database that will produce updated versions of specific census on demand.
+It also allows to manage the members and their attributes (age, payment status, etc.).
+Such data typically lives on a private database that will compute updated snapshots of the census at a given point in time.

-The website also allows to create new census and define the requirements that users have to accomplish to be included.
+The manager also allows to export new census and define the requirements that users have to accomplish for a user to be in a census.
+These requirements depend on each organization's policies.

+### User Registry

+A custom private service used to handle registrations and validate them before adding a user to a Census.

+The Vocdoni manager features a user registry out of the box.

 ---